Simple Plan (album): Production

-Writing continued up to the Christmas period; following two shows in Brazil in January 2007, the band had planned to entered a studio at the end of the month with Bob Rock, who had produced their previous album.
-However, their plans to record basic tracks were delayed as Rock was busy working with the Offspring.
+Writing continued up to the Christmas period; following two shows in Brazil in January 2007, the band had planned to enter a studio at the end of the month with Bob Rock, who had produced their previous album.
+However, their plans to record basic tracks were delayed as Rock was busy working with The Offspring.
 In early March, the band finished two songs, before traveling to Miami, Florida where they recorded another song at Hit Factory Criteria Studios with Danja.
 He was known as Timbaland's protégé and had worked with Britney Spears; the band felt working with him was a change of pace due to his production background.
 Danja played the band some synthesizer-based and beat-focussed ideas that they would write over.
 The group subsequently wrote the remainder of what would feature on their album.

 Atlantic gave the band a list of producers and albums they worked on for them to listen to.
 They picked Dave Fortman for his work with Evanescence; he want to give the band a big drum sound and took them to NRG Studios in Los Angeles, California.
 Comeau worked on the parts with Bouvier and bassist David Desrosiers, who of whom were proficient drummers.
 They returning to their hometown of Montreal to continue recording at Studios Piccolo.
 Further recording was done at Conway Studios, also in Los Angeles, and at Maratone Studios in Stockholm, Sweden.
 Marcella Araica engineered the Hit Factory sessions; Fortman and Jeremy Parker (who was also in charge of Pro Tools) engineered the NRG and Piccolo sessions; and Max Martin, Doug McKean and Seth Waldmann engineered the Conway and Maratone sessions.
 All of the final recordings were produced by Fortman; he co-produced "When I'm Gone" and "The End" with Danja, and "Generation" with Danja and Martin.
 In September, the album was mixed by Chris Lord-Alge at Resonate in Los Angeles, before Ted Jensen mastered it at Sterling Sound in New York City.